Behind the scenes: Sharesies’ process for NZ investments

 Step 2: Your order goes through Sharesies Market Service ✅

-Sharesies Market Service is the system that connects us to the NZ Stock Exchange (NZX).
-It’s also the system that decides if your order will ‘go to market’ or not!
+Sharesies Market Service is the system that connects us to the NZX.
+It’s also the system that decides if your order will ‘go to market’ or not.

 When we receive your order, Sharesies Market Service asks a couple questions:

-If an order is waiting to be approved, or we're waiting for the market to open, it’ll show as ‘pending’—you can cancel a pending order.
-In all other cases, your order will go straight on market!
+If an order is waiting to be placed on market, it’ll show as ‘pending’—you can usually cancel a pending order.

 Step 3: Your order goes on market—woohoo! 🎉